gradient-pulse/phi-mesh/README.md

   Detect when local eddies stabilize into larger, predictable flows — improving models of storm formation or El Niño cycles.

 - 💡 **Engineering & Energy**
-  Design turbulence models for aircraft, wind turbines, or fusion reactors — replacing costly trial-and-error with coherence-driven design.
+  Design turbulence models for aircraft, wind turbines, or fusion reactors — replacing trial-and-error with coherence-driven design.

 - 🧠 **Neuroscience**
   Explain brain waves not only as oscillations, but as recursive rhythms where coherence and breakdown follow the same harmonic ladder.